tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 The `./py4web.py set_password` step asks you twice for a password.
 That will be used when you log into the py4web dashboard.

+## Open a second tab for PythonAnywhere

+You currently have a web page open running a simulated bash console for py4web.
+Open a second PythonAnywhere tab.

+* There's a PythonAnywhere logo at the top of the page.
+Right-click (or Command-Click on MacOS) that logo to open another PythonAnywhere page.

 ## Go to the WebApps page and create a new web app

 * On the navigation bar near the top of the page that says **Dashboard  Consoles  Files  Web  Tasks  Databases** choose **Web**.